sagivo/readme/README.md

 -   Push-based communications - I prefer you to push information to me rather than having to pull it.
 This will be seen to be working best if I never ask for a status update on a project, or ask for outcomes from a meeting/discussion.
 -   Feedback - I care about doing a good job, and I care about those things that are important to my role above - if you feel I'm not delivering on those, or I could be doing so more effectively, I will genuinely appreciate and value any feedback you have for me.
 -   Trust/autonomy - I will default to a trust/autonomy mindset for our working relationship.
 I'm happy to get more involved in checking things if you need me to, but I really like the 'leader/leader' mindset from '[turn the ship around](https://www.youtube.com/watch?v=OqmdLcyES_Q)'.
 Tell me what you intend to do, share, communicate, and I'll let you know if I have any concerns.
 -   Collaboration - I love people who work together to achieve a better flow of work.
 This is true not only within the team but working with others outside of the team.
-Collaboration and sharing is a cornerstone to us build better relationships.
+Collaboration and sharing are a cornerstone to us build better relationships.
 -   Perseverance - failure happens.
 That's absolutely ok.
 The best people will learn from that failure and move forward, and their attitude will rarely steer into the negative.

 ## You